mms112/ExpandWorldPrefabs/README.md

 - name: Name of the RPC call.
 Must be exact match.
   - See list of supported calls: (RPCs.md)
-- target: Target of the RPC call.
+- target (P): Target of the RPC call.
 Default is `owner`.
   - `owner`: The RPC is sent to the owner of the object.
   - `all`: The is sent to all clients.
   - ZDO id: The RPC is sent to the owner of this ZDO.
     - Parameters are supported.
 For example `<zdo>` can be useful.
-- delay: Delay in seconds for the RPC call.
+- delay (P): Delay in seconds for the RPC call.
-- source: ZDO id.
+- source (P): ZDO id.
 The RPC call is faked to be from owner of this ZDO.
   - Parameters are supported.
 For example `<zdo>` can be useful.
 - packaged: If true, the parameters are sent as a package.
 Default is false.
   - This must be set to true for some RPC calls.